Event and Registration Information Conference Schedule Free Evening Community Session Dialogue Sponsorships

 - $15 - All others

 Scholarships are available for individuals who need financial assistance with the registration fee.
-For more information, contact the Raleigh Human Relations Office at 919-996-5740.
+For more information, contact the Equity and Inclusion Office (formerly the Human Relations Office) at 919-996-5740.
 All registration fees must be received by Friday April 17. > Register

 - Registration and Continental Breakfast, 9 a.m.